aramis-lab/clinicadl/docs/Installation.md

 ## Testing

 Be sure to have the `pytest` library in order to run the test suite.
 This test suite includes unit testing to be launched using the command line.

 ### Unit testing (WIP)

 The CLI (command line interface) part is tested using `pytest`.
-We are planning to provide unit tests for the other tasks in the future.
-If you want to run successfully the tests maybe you can use a command like this one:
+We are planning to provide unit tests for other tasks in the future.
+If you want to run successfully the CLI tests you can use the following command line:

 ```{.sourceCode .bash}
 pytest clinicadl/tests/test_cli.py